datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

         return { "data" : response.json() }
 ```

-Run the code again, and trigger the route `/netherlands` to see what happens.
+Rerun the code, and trigger the route `/netherlands` to see what happens.
 The web page should work as before.
 In _Replit_, You should see much less lines in the Terminal.
 A file `covid.log` should now exist with a few log statements.

 ![Assignment 5 - Logging]({{site.baseurl}}/assets/images/task 5-2-3- split screen.gif)